Luisa Stefani: 2024: Third WTA 1000 doubles title

-2025: Wimbledon final, three more WTA 500 titles, first WTA Tour title on clay
+2025: Wimbledon mixed doubles final, year-end Finals

 Luisa Stefani began her 2025 season confident in her recovery and aiming for strong results.
 She signed a sponsorship deal with the Brazilian sportswear company Slyce, expressing enthusiasm about wearing and representing a local brand.
 She debuted the Slyce uniform at the Australian Open.

 Although she was part of the Brazilian team at the United Cup in Perth, Stefani did not play in any of the matches.
 The Brazilian team was not able to win any of their matches and was eliminated in the group stage.

 At the Australian Open, Stefani partnered with American tennis player Peyton Stearns.
-In the first round of the doubles competition, they faced Ingrid Martins and Romanian Irina-Camelia Begu, beating them in straight sets.
+In the first round of the doubles draw, they faced Ingrid Martins and Irina-Camelia Begu, beating them in straight sets.
 This was the first match in the 2025 season for Stefani and also her first one in four months.

-In their second-round match, Stefani and Stearns faced Zhang Shuai and Kristina Mladenovic, and lost in straight sets.
-This was the first time Stefani did not play in the Australian Open mixed doubles draw since her 2021 injury.
+In their second-round match, Stefani and Stearns lost in straight sets to Zhang Shuai and Kristina Mladenovic.
+It was the first time Stefani did not play in the Australian Open mixed-doubles draw since her 2021 injury.

-In her next tournament, the 2025 Upper Austria Ladies Linz, Stefani was scheduled to play alongside fellow Brazilian Ingrid Martins but with a strong entry list, they would be alternates.
-Because of that, Stefani changed her partner in the last minute and played with the Hungarian player Tímea Babos.
+In her next tournament, the 2025 Upper Austria Ladies Linz, Stefani was scheduled to play alongside Martins but with a strong entry list, they would be alternates.
+Because of that, Stefani changed her partner in the last minute and played with Tímea Babos.
 This was the first time they played together.
-Babos and Stefani won in the semifinal by beating the top-seeded pair of Zhang Shuai and Kateřina Siniaková.
+Babos and Stefani won their semifinal match beating the top-seeded pair of Zhang Shuai and Kateřina Siniaková.

 The Brazilian-Hungarian pair won the title in a comeback victory and defeating the Ukrainian twin sisters Lyudmyla and Nadiia Kichenok in the final, which went to a deciding champions tiebreak.
 This was Stefani's ninth final and ninth consecutive title since she returned from her injury in the 2021 US Open.
-The WTA 500 title in Linz was her tenth career title and her fourth in a WTA 500 tournament.
+The WTA 500 title in Linz was her tenth WTA Tour title and her fourth in a WTA 500 tournament.

-Next, Stefani played at the three middle eastern WTA tournaments, first at the Abu Dhabi Open where she participated alongside Heather Watson and together they advanced to the quarterfinals in which they faced Zhang Shuai and Kristina Mladenovic and lost in the decider.
+Next, Stefani played at the Middle East tennis swing, first at the Abu Dhabi Open where she participated alongside Heather Watson, and together they advanced to the quarterfinals in which they faced Zhang and Mladenovic and lost in the decider.

-At the Qatar Ladies Open in Doha, Stefani played with Peyton Stearns once again.
-In this tournament they advanced to the round of 16 and lost in two sets against Veronika Kudermetova and Chan Hao-ching.
-Because of that, Stefani was unable to defend her title that she had won playing with Demi Schuurs in 2024.
+At Doha, Stefani played with Peyton Stearns once again.
+In this tournament they advanced to the round of 16 and lost in two sets against Veronika Kudermetova and Chan Hao-ching, and Stefani failed to defend her title playing with Demi Schuurs in 2024.

-Last, Stefani formed a partnership with former world No. 1 and Grand Slam champion, Bethanie Mattek-Sands, to play at the Dubai Championships in which they reached the quarterfinals but lost to Jeļena Ostapenko and Hsieh Su-wei.
+Last, Stefani formed a partnership with former world No. 1 and major champion, Bethanie Mattek-Sands, to play at the Dubai Open in which they reached the quarterfinals but lost to Jeļena Ostapenko and Hsieh Su-wei.